Vikingo45/websecurity-week8/README.md

 **Vulnerability #1:** Cross-Site Request Forgery (CSRF)

-1. Before the attack this is the user data stored by the site.
+1. Before the attack this is the user data stored in the site.
   ![csrf-1](./red/csrf/csrf-1.gif)
 2. A logged on user loads a [malicious page](./red/csrf/index.html) carefully crafted by an attacker.
 This malicious page is hosted in a different server.
 After the attack, the name and last name of first user is modified.
   ![csrf-2](./red/csrf/csrf-2.gif)